 There will be several hundred permanent, high quality, long term jobs operating and maintaining the offshore wind farm – all based at the Fall River facility, a few with desks, some working in the warehouse, and the majority traveling out to the offshore wind lease area regularly, either on the Fall River based service operations vessel (SOVs), on which workers live on-board for weeks at a time, or the New Bedford based crew transfer vessels (CTVs) that will shuttle back and forth on a daily basis.

-Mayflower Wind is already active on the SouthCoast.
-We are members of the One SouthCoast Chamber and supported several educational institutions, training and fisheries programs.
+Mayflower Wind is active on the SouthCoast.
+We are members of the One SouthCoast Chamber and support several educational institutions, training and fisheries programs.

 Mayflower Wind is committed to provide energy-saving, affordable, and quality housing to the SouthCoast community.
 Working with Buzzards Bay Habitat for Humanity, we aim to invest in 40 homes over the next decade that will deliver substantial energy savings and assist the area’s low-income residents.

 We have pledged to have a diverse and inclusive workforce that includes developing programs to recruit, train, and retain as well as procurement/contracting opportunities for women, people of color, indigenous people, veterans, LGBT, and people living with disabilities.